This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What information does a cookie store?

-The web server does not associate it with you as a person but with your web browser.
-In fact, if you usually browse with the Chrome browser and try to browse the same website with the Firefox browser, you will see that the website does not realize that you are not the same person because it is actually associating the information with the browser, not with person.
+Cookies don't usually store sensitive information about you, such as credit card or bank details, photographs or personal information, etc. The data they store is technical, statistical, personal preferences, content customization, etc. The web server doesn't associate the information with you as a person, but rather with your web browser.
+In fact, if you normally browse with Chrome and try to browse the same website with Firefox, you'll see that the website doesn't realize you're not the same person because it's actually associating the information with the browser, not the person.

-What type of cookies exist?
+What types of cookies exist?

 What are first-party and third-party cookies?

-First-party cookies are those generated by the page you are visiting and third-party cookies are those generated by external services or providers such as Mailchimp, Facebook, Twitter, Google Adsense, etc.
+First-party cookies are those generated by the page you are visiting, and third-party cookies are those generated by external services or providers such as Mailchimp, Facebook, Twitter, Google Adsense, etc.

 What cookies does this website use?